alventura/gitday4/README.md

-# gitday4  hello from second branch
+# gitday4  hello from first brach... the previous text should be deleted(from third)